 Over the next few days you will make two dives on each day.
 The first two will be to a depth no deeper than 12 metres and the final two to a maximum of 18 metres.
 During these dives you will not only learn how to swim correctly with the optimum position but how to control your depth.
 You will also be asked to demonstrate the skills you learned during the first session.

 While there is no practical exam, your skills will be assessed at each point.
 You will get feedback and development every time you practise skills and go diving so the next time is not only easier for you but more perfected.
-By the end of the course you should achieve mastery of each technique, but as I said this is a gradual process built up throughout the course.
+By the end of the course you should achieve mastery of each technique, but this is a gradual process built up throughout the course.
 Theory wise, whether you take PADI or SSI, there is an exam which takes the form of a 50-question multiple choice test.
-Don’t worry about this now; you’ll know it all by then — you will have not only seen a video, read a book, answered questions, reviewed with your instructor and practised the concepts.
-No problem!
-In the unlikely event that you miss the pass mark, your instructor will simply review the concepts that you have misunderstood and you will be given another exam.
+In the unlikely event that you miss the pass mark, your instructor will review the concepts that you have misunderstood and you will be given another exam.

 The diving learning curve is steep but very quick; you’ll be hooked!
 Most are surprised at the amount that they learn and master during openwater and most also fall in love with the ocean and diving.
-So if you are coming here with a plan to learn to dive, make sure your schedule is flexible so that you can stay and do some more diving — or even your advanced course.
+So if you're coming to Ko Tao with a plan to learn to dive, make sure your schedule is flexible so that you can stay and do some more diving — or even your advanced course.